Year 1

 Maths

-This half term we will be developing our knowledge of addition and subtraction within 20, fractions, and length and mass.
+This half term we will be developing our knowledge of numbers 50 to 100 and beyond, addition and subtraction beyond 20 and money.

 We will focus on knowing and remembering our Key Instant Recall Facts (KIRFs).
 More information about our school KIRFs can be found here Our Maths Page.

-Please click on the link below for Year 1 KIRFs (Key Instant Recall Facts), we are currently working on Spring 2.
-By the end of this half term, children should know number bonds for each number up to 10.
+Please click on the link below for Year 1 KIRFs (Key Instant Recall Facts), we are currently working on Summer 1.
+By the end of this half term, children should tell the time to the nearest hour and half past the hour.

 If you have any questions about these areas of Maths please do not hesitate to come and speak to us.

-Please click the link below for a basic PowerPoint to support children with their number bonds to 10 instant recall facts.
+Please click the link below for a Time Game to support children with their instant recall facts.

 Seasonal Changes